-East Tennessee’s Own Scott McMahan is joining us for Tennessee Shines Radio Show on August 30th at 7 p.m.
+East Tennessee’s Own Scott McMahan returns to the Blue Plate Special on Saturday June 17th.
 Scott McMahan blurs the lines between Soul & Folk, Country & Rock.
 Honest and direct, he sings of longing, loss, and the hope of redemption.
 His warm, gritty baritone is at times weary and emotion-laced, bringing to mind artists like Otis Redding and Van Morrison.
-He’s a longtime favorite of WDVX, and we’re excited to have him on Tennessee Shines!

 In the meantime, enjoy this Bullet Backstory from Scott himself.
 He was gracious enough to answer our questions for this regular feature on the WDVX blog.

 - Biggest musical influences?
 Soul music – Ray Charles, Otis Redding, Sam Cooke, Gladys Knight, Al Green, Bill Withers | Folk / Singer Songwriter – Tom Waits, Gillian Welch, Shawn Colvin, Darrell Scott, Jonathan Byrd, Van Morrison, Bonnie Raitt

 - What made you decide to pursue music as a career?
 I have failed at literally everything else and music is the only thing that kinda makes sense.

 - What advice do you have for young musicians who are trying to hone their craft?
 Be fearless in cultivating self growth.
 Embrace whatever it is that makes you different.
 Professionalism goes a long way, be true to your word.

 - What’s your favorite thing to do in Knoxville?
 WDVX Blue Plate Special followed by lunch at Sweet P’s Downtown Dive.

 - If you could work with any musician (living or deceased) who would it be and why?